16th Attack Squadron, Philippine Air Force

-The mission of the 16th Attack Squadron is to provide tactical air operations designed to destroy enemy forces and installations.
+The 16th Attack Squadron provides tactical air operations designed to destroy enemy forces and installations.
 Its specific functions include: providing close air support to ground and naval forces; performing tactical air reconnaissance; provides rocket, bomb, gun attacks on enemy forces and installations; and providing deployment of combat ready forces in areas of operations as required by higher headquarters.

 History

 Beginnings

 The Eagles were born in the 1970s during the outbreak of hostilities in Mindanao when government forces and secessionist were engaged in a full-scale war, where the latter was strong in terms of personnel and firepower.

 Confronted by this problem, the military hastily laid down the framework for a tactical unit that would accomplish the necessary air support mission.
 Thus, on 1 August 1974, the Philippine Air Force witnessed the foundation of the first tactical squadron, the 16th Attack Squadron, whose primary mission is to perform tactical air operation designed to destroy enemy forces and facilities.

 Initially headed by Lt Col Santiago O Pitpitan Jr, it was organized out of volunteer pilots from other units and a handful of enlisted personnel who, knowing the great risk, were willing to sacrifice and take up the burden of the task at hand.